 Dual diagnosis refers to when an individual suffers from a secondary mental or emotional disorder while also suffering from alcoholism or drug addiction.
 Success in recovery is dependent on receiving adequate treatment for both the addiction and the co-occurring mental disorder.

 The reason dual-diagnosis treatment is so necessary is that there is usually some correlation between the two conditions; if one illness becomes worse, the other is likely to become worse, too.
 While the individual might overcome the substance abuse problem over the course of treatment, they would be returning home while still having symptoms of a mental or emotional disorder would make it extremely unlikely that he or she would be able to sustain his or her newfound sobriety.

 Nobody should go through recovery alone.
 The experienced professionals at GenPsych are here to help you get off Painkillers permanently.

-GenPsych’s intensive outpatient program has five treatment centers located throughout New Jersey.
+GenPsych’s intensive outpatient program has treatment centers located in New Jersey, Maryland, and Florida.
 If you or anyone you know is struggling with substance abuse, get help today.
 Schedule an appointment with GenPsych.